japila-books/spark-sql-internals/docs/logical-operators/Except.md

 * link:spark-sql-dataset-operators.adoc#except[Dataset.except] and link:spark-sql-dataset-operators.adoc#exceptAll[Dataset.exceptAll]

-`Except` is supposed to be resolved (_optimized_) to <<logical-conversions, other logical commands>> at logical optimization phase (i.e. `Except` should not be part of a logical plan after logical optimization). link:spark-sql-SparkStrategy-BasicOperators.adoc[BasicOperators] execution planning strategy throws an `IllegalStateException` if conversions did not happen.
+`Except` is supposed to be resolved (_optimized_) to <<logical-conversions, other logical commands>> at logical optimization phase (i.e. `Except` should not be part of a logical plan after logical optimization).
+[BasicOperators](../execution-planning-strategies/BasicOperators.md) execution planning strategy throws an `IllegalStateException` if conversions did not happen.

 [[logical-conversions]]
 .Except's Logical Resolutions (Conversions)